Until Dawn (film): Marketing

 On January 14, 2025, Sony released a first-look where Sandberg, Dauberman, and Stormare break down the process behind making the film along with its story.
 The first trailer would release online two days later.
 The trailer introduced a limited time-loop mechanic, allowing the characters only a few "do-overs" after being killed by various monsters, similar to the game's emphasis on survival choices.

 The release of the film's first trailer was criticized by online websites.
 Erik Kain of Forbes noted that while the film's concept is intriguing, the adaptation is redundant, comparing it to Uncharted and its corresponding 2022 film.
 He asserted that since the original Until Dawn's premise was to take the concept of watching a horror movie and transform it into an interactive experience, readapting it to film defeats its purpose.
 Editor-in-Chief Stacey Henley of The Gamer called the upcoming film "Hollywood's Latest Gaming Insult", listing Until Dawn as one of the many video game film adaptations that "disrespects" the source material.

-In an interview with ScreenRant, Sandberg and Butler commented on the adaptation's relationship to the original game.
+In an interview with Screen Rant, Sandberg and Butler commented on the adaptation's relationship to the original game.
 Butler noted, "...it turned out that the remaster was coming out roughly the same time that we were hoping to get this movie together.
 And that was another reason that I think everyone involved, Gary [Dauberman], as well, didn't want to just remake the original storyline, beat for beat."
 Sandberg, in response, said, ...the game is pretty much a 10-hour movie, so I think it wouldn't have been as interesting for me if we were doing just the game, because then it's going to be like a cut-down, non-interactive version of the game, which just wouldn't be the same thing.
 Sandberg further clarified that the film was another installment of the video game's universe, not a remake, in an interview with William Earl of Variety.